-- CM-5.2 Exposures undertaken by Bahrain Branches of Foreign Banks ('the Foreign Branches') - CM-5.2.1 The CBB's policy towards large exposures on the books of Foreign Branches is to ensure that such exposures are within the policy statement of the parent bank, as agreed by the parent regulatory authority. - CM-5.2.2 All Foreign Branches should report their 25 largest exposures to the CBB. - CM-5.2.3 The CBB may, if circumstances so require and on a case-by-case basis, apply the full requirements of this Chapter to Foreign Branches.
+CM-5.2 Exposures undertaken by Bahrain Branches of Foreign Banks ('the Foreign Branches')

+- The CBB's policy towards large exposures on the books of Foreign Branches is to ensure that such exposures are within the policy statement of the parent bank, as agreed by the parent regulatory authority. - CM-5.2.2 All Foreign Branches must report their 25 largest exposures to the CBB. - CM-5.2.3 The CBB may, if circumstances so require and on a case-by-case basis, apply the full requirements of this Chapter to Foreign Branches.